 Still need convincing?
 Chiyoda is home to the Imperial Palace, the residence of the Emperor of Japan.
 Part of the Imperial gardens is open to the public, where you can spend a quiet, zen afternoon.
 Being so close to the Tokyo Station, you can access the shinkansen and visit places outside of Tokyo.
 I strongly recommend getting the Japan Rail Pass for the duration of your stay.

 Chiyoda is the best place in Tokyo which can suit the requirements of all travellers.
 There are budget and luxury hotels dotted all around the central Tokyo.
 It's very close to the Tokyo Station, hence a wonderful place for those in need of day trips.
 The Tokyo Station is a multi-storey mall, hence you will find anything you need right in the heart of the Tokyo.
 Despite its central location, Chiyoda is quiet and perfect for those in need of a good night rest.

-Shibuya - Best area for feeling Tokyo's vibe
+Where to stay in Tokyo?
+The Best area for feeling Tokyo's vibe is...
+Shibuya